|

 "unique."

-unisex forename use, from Old English fearn "fern" and leah
+unisex forename use, composed of the Old English elements fearn "fern" and leah

 "conqueror."